learningcoding-pixel/tp/docs/DeveloperGuide.md

 This project displays a list of athletes by default but will display either athletes or teams depending on the command being executed.
 - Any athlete-related commands (e.g. `add`, `delete`, `find`) are implemented to display athletes by default after execution.
 - Any team-related commands (e.g. `team`, `listteams`) are implemented to display teams by default after execution.
-- Each team displays its members in alphabetical order and its sessions in chronological order based on start datetime.
+- Each team displays its members in alphabetical order and its sessions in chronological order based on start datetime and end datetime.

 ### \[Proposed\] Undo/redo feature